NTD-Modelling-Consortium/trachoma-amis-integration/README-fitting.md

 Things to note:

 - Past version of projections was missing any MDA from 2022, and fits are missing many surveillance surveys.
 The latest version of these scripts (in `trachoma-amis-integration`) should be the correct version but they haven't been run
-- The last runs in Feb 2025 we done on the cloud (<https://github.com/NTD-Modelling-Consortium/trachoma-docker-temp>)
+- The last runs in Feb 2025 were done on the cloud (<https://github.com/NTD-Modelling-Consortium/trachoma-docker-temp>), and for other previous runs the code is on the Oxford cluster
 - May want to consider running with sigma=0.025 where there are IUs with ESS<200 or batches that failed (we have done this for other diseases)

 ## Scripts